 What if I will run out of medication before the appointment with my new psychiatry provider?

 You need to call your current psychiatrist and request a refill.

 Will I be able to get medication for Attention Deficit Disorder?

-It cannot be guaranteed that ADHD stimulant medication will be continued through Student Mental Health at UF.
-Strict policies are being put into place governing the dispensing of controlled substances through the University.
-We evaluate the need for ADHD stimulant medication based on the evidence provided from prior physicians who have treated and diagnosed the condition.
-Formal ADHD testing will need to have been done within the past three years and results will need to be reviewed.
-Copies of medical records, evidence from prior schools, and family member corroboration may also be required.
+For those questioning the possibility that they may have ADD/ADHD but have not ever been tested, we recommend beginning with a triage appointment.
+Often times, students who think they have concentration problems due to ADHD actually are experiencing underlying mood or anxiety issues.
+We evaluate the need for ADHD stimulant medication based on the evidence provided.
+We require several pieces of information prior to setting an appointment with a psychiatrist.
+Comprehensive neuropsychological testing for ADHD will need to have been done within the past three years.
+We can assist with testing referrals if needed.
+In addition, copies of ADHD medical records, compiled surveys from prior schools, and family member corroboration may also be required.
+Students seeking stimulant medication will need a recent physical exam and urine toxicology screen.
+Patients on stimulants will be subject to random toxicology screens.
 Please be aware that this could be a time consuming process and there may be some costs incurred.
-In addition, there may be instances where we will not be able to accommodate your case, but we will attempt to assist you in locating an appropriate community referral.
-For those questioning the possibility that they may have ADD/ADHD but have not ever been tested, we can make appropriate referrals at the time of triage.
+Furthermore, there may be instances where we will not be able to accommodate your case, but we will attempt to assist you in locating an appropriate community referral.
 The Disability Resource Center offers additional services for those with ADD/ADHD concerns.

 What will happen at my first appointment?

 You will meet with a psychiatry provider and review your history, current symptoms, substance use history, medical illnesses, and issues with school and relationships.
 If the provider believes you will benefit from treatment at the CWC, follow-up appointments will be set up.
 If your needs would be better met by a community provider, a referral will be made into the community.